 Replace all failed units within any line or segment before conditions deteriorate below the minimums established in Table 614.115-2.
 Replace all failed units within the line or segment within 24 hours after notification by the Engineer.

 E. Removal.
-Accomplish removal of work zone raised pavement markers in such a manner that no adhesive remains on the pavement. pavement surfaces to be scarred, broken or significantly roughened.
+Accomplish removal of work zone raised pavement markers in such a manner that no adhesive remains on the pavement.
+Do not cause permanent pavement surfaces to be scarred, broken or significantly roughened.